stella-av/SMPE/02_hw_comment_plots.md

 ### Information

--   the plot uses two different scales on the same y axes, so there is no comparison possible between the two categories
+-   The plot uses two different scales on the same y axis, so there is no comparison possible between the two categories.

 ### Context

--   The plot has no title
+-   The plot has no title.